 The Constitution of the Kingdom of 109

-To protect Longfellow from tyranny and evil, to spread knowledge, interpretation, and application of traditional mathematics as put forth by the sages of the old and the respected predecessors of the Kingdom of 109, we establish this constitution for the Kingdom of 109.
+To educate the citizens of the Kingdom of 109, to protect Longfellow from tyranny and evil, and to spread knowledge, interpretation, and application of traditional mathematics as put forth by the sages of the old and the respected predecessors of the Kingdom of 109, we establish this constitution for the Kingdom of 109.

 All final say on legislative, political, and public matters shall be from herein granted to the official monarch of the Kingdom of 109.